-The Department of Public Safety provides an on-campus escort service for Big Rapids campus residents during the fall and winter semesters.
-The student foot patrol provides escorts to students who request them between 9:00 p.m. and 3:00 a.m.
-Monday through Sunday while school is in regular session.
+The Department of Public Safety provides an on-campus escort service for Big Rapids main campus residents.
+Public Safety officers provide escorts to students who request them.
 Those interested in an escort should contact the Department at (231) 591-5000.

-Escort services are also available to Ferris students on the Delta, Lansing, Lone Star, Mott, Macomb, Muskegon, Northwestern, Oakland, Schoolcraft, Southwestern, St. Clair, Wayne and West Shore campuses.
+Escort services are also available to Ferris students at the Delta, Lansing, Lone Star, Mott, Macomb, Muskegon, Northwestern, Oakland, Schoolcraft, Southwestern, St. Clair, Wayne, and West Shore campuses.